 - Stick to your streaming schedule.
 Don’t leave your viewers hanging, and try not to surprise them with impromptu streams too often.
 People have lives.

 - Use social media.
-You should work on establishing a social media presence to further engage with your audience and look out for business opportunities.
+Work on establishing a social media presence to further engage with your audience and look out for business opportunities.

 - Network with other streamers.
 You’re not doing this in a vacuum, so play games with other streamers or co-stream with them occasionally.